chandima2000/E-Commerce-Website/README.md

 # Over view

- This is an E-Commerce Website.
+ This is a responsive E-Commerce Website.

  This is used the 'https://dummyjson.com' API to fetch the data.